MicahSamuel77/XTernHackathonRecipeApp/README.md

 1. Clone the repository using the following link:
    https://github.com/MicahSamuel77/XTernHackathonRecipeApp

-2. Configure your OpenAI API key in `main.py`:
+2. Configure your OpenAI API key at the TOP of `main.py`:

    ```python
    client = OpenAI(